Marcos and I began chatting on the bus to the town of Tequila.

 I had in mind a kind of Mexican mafia, something akin to the drugs mafia, one interested in say stealing a few thousand gallons of Tequila.
 That would be worth a lot.

 Sure he said, there were dangers in his job alright.
-Not from the thieves and mafia – but from the other security guards.
+But not from the thieves and mafia – instead, from the other security guards.
 In Mexico he said, you didn´t need any kind of training or diploma to be a security guard.

 ‘In the U.S., in Europe, you can’t work as a security guard unless you’ve done a course and passed it.
 You can’t even start unless you got the necessary papers.
 In Mexico any damn fool can work as a security guard.
 The day after the damn fool is signed on he’s given a semi-automatic rifle which he’s got no idea how to use.’